AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 string tenantId
 ```

-Id of Tenant.
+Id of tenant.

 ```csharp
 [Required]
 Guid identityProviderId
 ```

-Id of Identity Provider to check for consent.
+Id of identity provider to check for consent.

 ### Security